Death and state funeral of Edward VII

-The state funeral of Edward VII, King of the United Kingdom of Great Britain and Ireland and Emperor of India, occurred on Friday, 20 May 1910.
+Edward VII, King of the United Kingdom of Great Britain and Ireland and Emperor of India, died on Friday 6 May 1910 at the age of 68.
+His state funeral occurred two weeks later, on 20 May 1910.
+He was succeeded by his only living son, George V.

 The funeral was the largest gathering of European royalty ever to take place, and the last before many royal families were deposed in the First World War and its aftermath.

-Death and funeral preparations
+Death

 On 27 April 1910 the King returned to Buckingham Palace from France, suffering from severe bronchitis.
 Queen Alexandra returned from visiting her brother, George I of Greece, in Corfu a week later on 5 May.

 On 6 May, Edward suffered several heart attacks, but refused to go to bed, saying, "No, I shall not give in; I shall go on; I shall work to the end."
 Between moments of faintness, his son the Prince of Wales (shortly to be King George V) told him that his horse, Witch of the Air, had won at Kempton Park that afternoon.
 The King replied, "Yes, I have heard of it.
-I am very glad": his final words.
+I am very glad"; they were his final words.
 At 11:30 p.m. he lost consciousness for the last time and was put to bed.
 He died 15 minutes later.